-'Then this is the worst possible news,' replied the lady.
 'But I have my answer, much to my misfortune.
 Kiss me now, gently, and I shall go.
-But I shall grieve like a love-stricken girl, since that is all that is left to me to do.'
-And sighing, she bent over and kissed Sir Gawain gently, then pulled herself away and as she stood she said: 'My love, at our parting, at least give me something of yours to hold as a keepsake, a glove perhaps, to remind me of you and to ease the pain I will feel when I think of you alone in my room.'
+But I shall grieve like a love-stricken girl, since that is all that is left for me to do.'
+And sighing, she bent over and kissed Sir Gawain gently, then pulled herself away, and as she stood she said: 'My love, at our parting, at least give me something of yours to hold as a keepsake, a glove perhaps, to remind me of you and to ease the pain I shall feel when I think of you, alone in my room.'

 'I wish I had the most valuable thing that I possess with me, for you have deserved more reward than I can offer you at the moment.
 And to give you some worthless token – well, it will not honour you to receive just a glove from the store of gifts that Sir Gawain is able to bestow.
 But I am here on business in unknown lands and have no men to lead pack horses or to carry bags full of valuable things for me to give out as presents, much to my sorrow.
-One can do only the best one can in the circumstances.
+One can do only the best that one can in the circumstances.
 Please accept this.'

-She produced a fine ring of red gold set with a large raised diamond that sparkled with beams of light as though they came from the sun itself!
+'No gift then?' replied the lady, sadly.
+'Then although I am to receive nothing of yours, you shall have something of mine.'
+She produced a fine ring of red gold set with a large raised diamond that sparkled with beams of light as though they came from the sun itself.
 Make no mistake, this ring was valuable!
 But Sir Gawain refused it.